 — LA County Sheriffs (@LASDHQ) August 8, 2019

-Hoglund says they are seeking the public’s assistance to fill in their timeline and locate Amanda who has not been seen or heard from since then.
+Hoglund says authorities are seeking the public’s assistance to fill in their timeline and locate Amanda who has not been seen or heard from.

-Amanda’s father spoke at the conference to appeal to the public for help.
+Amanda’s father, Rick Custer, spoke at the conference, appeal ing to the public for help.
 “I’ve gone up there a couple of times myself, up to Lytle Creek — no results,” he said.
 “Some other family members have been out there — no results.
 We just want to bring Amanda home.”
 He urged the public to call into the Sheriff’s tip-line.
 “We just want to bring Amanda home,” he pleaded.

 Rick Custer said his daughter has an 8-year-old son who is safe with family and added that his daughter had recently gotten a new job and was preparing to move out of town in an effort to get away from Camou.